-Increase of Domestic Violence Cases against Women during Lockdown
+Increase in Domestic Violence Cases against Women during Lockdown: Latest Reports

-A little excerpt from the Aljazeera- “Parvati, a 45 year old cook from Chennai became accustomed with the physical violence of her alcoholic, unemployed husband in the early days of her marriage.
-Before, she would run through the narrow lanes of the slums taking shelter at her neighbour’s tent to escape the beatings of her husband”.
-Gradually, the physical violence reduced because of the fact that she used to get money to home by working as a cook in different households.
+“Parvati, a 45-year-old cook from Chennai, became accustomed to the physical violence of her alcoholic, unemployed husband in the early days of her marriage.
+Before, she would run through the narrow lanes of the slums taking shelter at her neighbor’s tent to escape the beatings of her husband”.
+Gradually, the physical violence reduced because of the fact that she used to get money at home by working as a cook in different households.
 The money would placate the alcoholic addictions of her husband, ultimately also lessening physical violence against her.
 But what now?

-With the lockdown, Parvati was informed by her employer to “stay at home” until the situation normalizes.
-This lockdown has given her husband an excuse to perpetrate domestic violence on her.
-Since, no work means no money and no money means no alcohol for her husband.
+With the lockdown, Parvati was informed by her employer to “stay at home” until the situation normalized.
+This lockdown has given her husband an excuse to perpetrate domestic violence against her.
+Since no work means no money, and no money means no alcohol for her husband.
 In this situation, women like Parvati have been trapped inside their homes with abusive alcoholic husbands.

 It has been revealed that husbands who are on the edge and are undergoing the distress of quarantine, unemployment, financial constrain and shortage of alcohol are perpetrating domestic violence against women.
 The lockdown has placed the women in a vulnerable position of being a victim and ultimately exposing them to violence and trauma.